iterait/emloop/docs/tutorial.rst

 =========

 As the model training is executed in epochs, it is naturally implemented as a loop.
-This loop (`cxflow.MainLoop`) can be configured, e.g. in addition to the `train` stream, additional streams might be specified.
+This loop (`cxflow.MainLoop`) can be configured, e.g., additional streams to the `train` stream might be specified.
-In our case, we also want to evaluate the `test` stream.

-Note: the streams are named by the dataset methods they are created in.
+In our case, we also want to evaluate the `test` stream, so we will add it to the `main_loop.extra_streams` section of the config.
+The streams are named by the dataset methods they are created in.
+That is, the `test` stream corresponds to the `test_stream` method of the dataset.
-That is, `test_stream` method defines the `test` stream, which can be registred as it follows from the example.

 .. code-block:: yaml